truemail-rb/truemail-rspec/README.md

 ## Code of Conduct

 Everyone interacting in the `truemail-rspec` project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](CODE_OF_CONDUCT.md).

+## Credits

+- [The Contributors](https://github.com/truemail-rb/truemail-rspec/graphs/contributors) for code and awesome suggestions
+- [The Stargazers](https://github.com/truemail-rb/truemail-rspec/stargazers) for showing their support

 ## Versioning